 As for the musical numbers, they’re great.
 When you have talents like Donald Glover and Beyoncé singing songs in your movie, it’s going to work out.
 They seemed like they had a ton of fun voicing these characters.
-The best musical number was “I Cant Wait To Be King” where that felt like the most cartoonish sequence in the film.
-It was by far the most colourful and fun moment of the movie, because people tend to forget that the second half of The Lion King is pretty dark and bleak.
-A lot of criticism will be placed on how much joy and fun is packed into the original and this doesn’t capture that.
-In fact, there is hardly any colour throughout the film, but it’s suppose to be life like.
+The best musical number was “I Can’t Wait To Be King” where that felt like the most cartoonish sequence in the film.
+It was by far the most colourful and fun moment of the movie because people tend to forget that the second half of The Lion King is pretty dark and bleak.
+A lot of criticism will be placed on how much joy and fun are packed into the original and this doesn’t capture that.
+In fact, there is hardly any colour throughout the film, but it’s supposed to be lifelike.
 Animals don’t interact and look the way they do in animation and I think it’s so unfair to Favreau and everyone involved.
-Instead the focus should once again be on the level of achievement on bringing something like this to life and making you feel like you’re watching real life animals talk to one another.
+Instead, the focus should once again be on the level of achievement on bringing something like this to life and making you feel like you’re watching real-life animals talk to one another.

 This is going to divide fans alike and be so decisive.
 It’s an enjoyable time at the movies.
 It’s chalk full of great laughs, no thanks to Seth Rogan and John Oliver, the visuals are some of the best I’ve ever seen and the voice acting is spot on.
 Just like our little friends Timon and Pumbaa tell us.
 “You gotta put the past behind ya.”
 So if you can’t move on from what is one of the best and most precious animated Disney films of all time, then this movie will have a hard time sitting well with you.
 But if you can move on and take this for what it is, there’s no way you don’t walk out of that theatre satisfied.

 The Lion King 75/100